Hamburglers/BadFish-ChessEngine/README.md

 # BadFish ChessEngine

-A really bad version of StockFish in C++17 that can beat Martin bot on chess.com
+A really bad version of StockFish in C++17 that can beat beginner level bots on chess.com

 ---
 ## Image Gallery